gapDetection/gapDetectionDatasets/README.md

 @misc{gap:datasets:2021,<br>
   Author = {Santra, Bikash and Ghosh, Udita and Mukherjee, Dipti Prasad},<br>
-  Title = {Datasets for Identification of Gaps in the Images of Shleves in Supermarkets},<br>
+  Title = {Datasets for Identification of Gaps in the Images of Shelves in Supermarkets},<br>
   Year = {2021},<br>
   Publisher = {GitHub},<br>
   Journal = {GitHub repository},<br>